-Our principal solicitor and network of specialist consultant solicitors all have an open and transparent ethos when it comes to how they charge so that there are no surprises.
-If you decide to work with a consultant solicitor, they’ll offer an initial no charge service and thereafter charges will be based on either conditional fees, fixed fees or competitive rates.
-Below we provide answers to some frequently asked questions about consultant fees and their service.
+We have an open and transparent ethos when it comes to how we charge so that there are no surprises.
+If you decide to work with us we’ll offer an initial no charge call and thereafter you may be offered a no win no fee, fixed fees or competitive fees.
+Below we provide answers to some frequently asked questions about our service.

+A no win no fee can refer to a Conditional Fee Agreement (“CFA”).
 A CFA is an agreement with a client in relation to how and when their solicitor will receive payment for their service.
 Typically a solicitor will agree to be paid at the end of a case, if they win.
-A CFA is tyipically offered for professional negligence type cases.
+A CFA is usually offered for undisputed debt recovery and professional negligence type cases.

 What is a fixed fee?

 A fixed fee is an agreed amount that a solicitor may offer to be paid in return for the service they provide.
 Fixed fees work well when a defined piece of work is required and may be offered for data protection/GDPR health checks, immigration, commerical property and commerical/corporate work.